1. Remove the extra moving parts from your golf swing

 You can't argue with the results that K-Wayne has gotten out of players like Justin Thomas, Lexi Thompson, Harold Varner III, Michelle Wie, and others.

 Under his coaching, Justin Thomas not only ended up winning the FedExCup in 2017, but he also held the top position in the world before "plummeting" all the way down to number three.
 And when -- not if -- Lexi Thompson takes over the top women's spot in the world, it'll also be due in large part to K-Wayne's skill and expertise.

-JT finished 2014 as number 122 in the world, 2015 as number 37, and 2016 as number 22.
+Justin Thomas finished 2014 as number 122 in the world, 2015 as number 37, and 2016 as number 22.
 He closed out 2017 in the top-five at number three, but -- more importantly -- won the FedExCup and was named Player of the Year.
-And in May of this year, he took over the top spot in the world.
+In May of this year, he took over the top spot in the world.
 So, what changed?
 What let him jump 100-plus spots in just a few years while amassing a nice collection of hardware and a $10 million FedExCup check?

 Under K-Wayne's training protocols, JT has gotten a lot stronger and a lot more stable.
 The result is a lot more power and a lot more consistency.
 And that consistency isn't just off the tee; it's also in his short game.
 A lot of it has to do with stability.

 If you're a student of the golf swing, you've probably run into the word "rotation" about a million times.
 The more powerfully and properly you can rotate through the hips and around the spine, the more potential club head speed you can create.
 Increase your club head speed at impact and you're looking at bigger drives and greater distances.